This post may contain affiliate links. Please see our disclosure policy.

 Fresh pasta dough – making your own pasta dough is so much easier than you think.

-Ricotta - a delicious creamy Italian cheese.
-Opt for full-fat ricotta for best results.
+Ricotta -opt for full-fat ricotta for best results.

 Equipment Needed